 • Double-fry method: Start by deep frying the potatoes without any seasoning, and then move them to a skillet with just a little oil to finish cooking them with herbs and spices.

-• Roasting method: Roast the potatoes with some kosher salt and extra virgin olive oil until completely cooked (crispy on the outside, fluffy on the inside), and then quickly toss them up with herbs and spices while hot.
+• Roasting method: Roast the potatoes with some kosher salt and extra virgin olive oil until cooked (crispy on the outside, fluffy on the inside), then quickly toss them with herbs and spices while hot.

-• Potatoes: My preference in this recipe is Yukon gold potatoes, but another all-purpose potato would be a good option.
+• Potatoes: My preference in this recipe is Yukon gold potatoes, but another all-purpose potato like red golds, white or purple would be a good option.

 • Herbs: I used one of my favorite herb trios: parsley, cilantro, and dill.
 But you don’t have to use all 3!
 If you don’t like cilantro, for example, simply skip it and use more parsley.